philippotto-hauber/poll-tracker-assignment/README.md

 ### Running the script

-The main script can be run from the command line without any parameters.
+The main script can be run directly from the command line without any input arguments.
+The arguments to the functions used in the script are either generated in preceding sections or have sensible defaults.
 It relies on only a few external packages to scrape the url (`requests`, `bs4`) as well as `pandas` (version 1.2.0!) for data handling.
 These need to be installed in a virtual environment prior to execution.

 To create the virtual environment and install the necessary packages, run the following commands (depending on the operating system):